amadeus4dev-examples/amadeus-dotnet/README.md

 ## Installation

-You can install the SDK via NuGet packages installer, simple search for Amadeus SDK in package explorer.
+You can install the `amadeus-dotnet` via NuGet packages installer, by searching for it in the package explorer.

 ## Getting Started